 One of the reasons people often overlook filtered water is that they are not sure if filtration systems can remove the strange odor of chlorine present in tap water.
 Remember when we said municipalities treat tap water to make it ready for distribution?
 Chlorine is added to tap water to get rid of pathogens like bacteria or viruses.

 The good news is that filtered water removes chlorine and several other chemicals that can affect the taste and smell of water, so you can go on enjoying the use of filtered water without any worries.

-What’s more, you don’t have to worry about bulk buying and keeping the water in stock, like you have to do with bottled water.
-If you are concerned about cool drinking water, you can easily buy aluminum portable water bottles (avoid plastic) and store them in your refrigerator.
+What’s more, you don’t have to worry about bulk buying and keeping the water in stock, as you have to do with bottled water.
+If you are concerned about cool drinking water, you can easily buy reusable bottles filled with water (avoid plastic) and store them in your refrigerator.
 Similarly, you can employ glass jugs for when you have guests over.

 There are many reasons why filtered water is making a strong comeback, and one of them is that it’s the more financially viable option.
 Apart from the expense of the water filter itself, there aren’t any other costs involved for filtered water.

 It’s time to examine the cons of drinking filtered water.
 Here are some of the detriments you might run into if you opt for a water filter for your tap water.

 The expense of buying and installing a water filtration system can vary depending on the type of water filter you purchase, and it’s capacity.
 The initial costs involved in setting up filtration systems can be pretty high and may not appeal to everyone.
 Still, if you consider the long-term benefits of water filtration, including better drinking water quality, health benefits, and reducing the cost of buying bottled water – the advantages may even out the initial investment.